 In fact, that's the fundamental reason Betterment exists: To offer you a better, more effective and ultimately more rewarding way to invest.

-First, we start with the basic concept of passive investing, rather than active management.
+First, we start with the basic concept of index investing, rather than active management.

-Innovative research by Rick Ferri, CFA, founder of Portfolio Solutions, and Betterment's Alex Benke, CFP, published in the peer-reviewed Journal of Indexes in January 2014, demonstrated that over a 15-year period, an all index-fund portfolio outperformed a portfolio of active funds 83% of the time.
-The median annual shortfall of the losing active portfolios was -1.25%.
+Innovative research by Rick Ferri, CFA, founder of Portfolio Solutions, and Betterment's Alex Benke, CFP, published in the peer-reviewed Journal of Indexes in January 2014, demonstrated that over a 15-year period, a portfolio composed of index funds outperformed a portfolio of active funds 83% of the time.

-Passive investing is growing in popularity, but the vast majority of investments in the U.S. are still in actively managed funds.
-Recent research from Deutsche Bank showed that active mutual funds had market share of 76.2% in 2013, down from more than 95% in 1998.
-We select only low-cost index-tracking ETFs, making the Betterment portfolio the right vehicle to capture the average 1.25% advantage found by Ferri and Benke.1
+Index investing is growing in popularity, but the vast majority of investments in the U.S. are still in actively managed funds.
+Research from Deutsche Bank showed that active mutual funds had market share of 76.2% in 2013, down from more than 95% in 1998.
+We select only low-cost index-tracking ETFs, making the Betterment portfolio the right vehicle to capture the average 1.01% advantage found in Ferri and Benke's data.1

 You can view the full white paper here.

-Lastly, we are doing something that no other online investment manager is doing: We have built specific behavioral guardrails and nudges which help you be a better investor (sometimes despite yourself!)
+Lastly, we have built specific behavioral guardrails and nudges which help you be a better investor (sometimes despite yourself!)